Thyroid hormone metabolism is a very complicated system.

 T3 hormone is the only T4 metabolite that has a natural backup system for its production.

+The T3 backup system means it’s important.
 Whenever the human body provides multiple pathways to achieve the same goal, the redundancy is a major clue to physiological priorities.
-It usually means that the goal is very important, likely very essential for health.
+It usually means that the pathway is essential for health.

 It also highlights the role of the healthy TSH-regulated thyroid gland as a defender of plasma T3 (Abdalla & Bianco, 2014; See “The thyroid gland is a T3 shield.
 Defend the unshielded.“).